JaanDev/GDInversion/Readme.md

 1. Go to Releases or compile it by yourself -> get the dll
 3. Open Geometry Dash
 4. Inject the dll into GD(using **Cheat Engine** or **GDDLLLoader by adafcaefc** or anything else)
+5. Go to the settings menu in-game and check "Enable Inversion".
 5. Profit!

 P.S.
 You can also use Stud_PE to make it load every time you open GD